AMWA-TV/info-006/docs/Device implementation tutorial.md

 A device is expected to allow its structure to be discovered (see [Block control classes](Device%20implementation%20tutorial.md#block-control-classes)) by exposing its capabilities in nested blocks starting with the `root block`.

-#### Non-standard classes used to expose vendor specific functionality
+#### Non-standard classes used to model vendor specific functionality

 Non-standard control classes can be created by branching off from a standard control class and following the class ID generation guidelines specified in [MS-05-01](https://specs.amwa.tv/ms-05-01/branches/v1.0-dev/docs/Appendix_A_-_Class_ID_Format.html).